 Learning how to add a business to Apple Maps is a great way to improve your company’s local SEO performance, drive more traffic and sales, and increase your revenue.

-While Google — for its Maps and Search services — remains a top priority for businesses looking to build their online presence, Apple’s own navigation tool is becoming business-critical, too.
+While Google — for its Maps and Search services, as well as Google reviews — remains a top priority for brands looking to build their online presence, Apple’s own navigation tool is becoming business-critical, too.

 - According to Statista, Apple Maps attracts 23.3 million users a month.

 - Every Apple device — iPhones, iPads, Macs — comes with Apple Maps built in.

 - Apple Maps is integrated with Siri.
 The app also features crowd-sourced information about local businesses, such as online reviews, ratings, deals, photos, and turn-by-turn directions.